AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 ### 8.3.
 Top-Level Registers
 Top-Level Registers are an index of individual Linked Data objects, promoted to the 'top' of `linked.data.gov.au` for high visibility.
 Such registers are formulated using very basic information:

-* the identity of the register itself (given via its IRI)
+* the identity of the register itself (given via its PID)
 * metadata according to the Registry Ontology [[17](#ref-17)]
 * a listing of the class(es) of items within the register and potentially Registry Ontology links to sub pages of the register.
 Lists of particular classes of LD objects that both allow for shorter IRIs to items within datasets and also allow items within them to not use IRIs deriving from them.
 As with datasets and definitional resources registered with the AGLDWG for IRI allocation, top-level registers require metadata to be lodged so that the content and ownership of the register is known and can be managed.